raphboulat/raphboulat.github.io/_pages/football.md

 author_profile: true
 ---

 Football has been my passion since I was 4 years old.
-It has been such a big part of my life that I decided to share some pictures (a short video is in the making) of some important games I played.
+It has been such a big part of my life that I decided to share some pictures and a video of some games I played.
 They cover different periods of my life - as a player of different football clubs (FC Annecy, Meyrin FC, UGS FC) and university clubs (LSE, Stanford).
 My (former) Transfermarkt page can be found [here](https://www.transfermarkt.fr/raphael-boulat/profil/spieler/691438).

 <div style="text-align:center;">